theophanemayaud/EPFL-ML-for-science-embolism-detection/README.md

-# ML_FOOLS team Project 2 "ML for science" - Detecting the Degree of Cavitation In Situ in Young Trees
+# EPFL ML Course "ML for science" Project - Detecting the Degree of Cavitation In Situ in Young Trees

 This project contains the work done for the Detecting the Degree of Cavitation In Situ in Young Trees project supervised by PERL as part of CS433-Machine Learning course at EPFL.
 In this project, the air bubbles created in drought inside of young living trees were estimated and compared to the overall area of vessels existing in the tree.
 To do that the lab used X-ray microtomography on the same section of a living tree and later on the same section of the tree after cutting and flushing all the vessels.